Managing strategic risk for global companies

 In addition to using the platform to support our insurance customers, we are now also offering it to Brokers and other Insurance Companies.
 In this way, we start to address some of the more structural challenges of communication between market participants.

-The latest partner to take advantage of the IPA platform is Württembergische Versicherung.
+The latest partner to take advantage of the PULSE platform is Württembergische Versicherung.
 The German insurer will have access to our network of over 150 local office and network partners as of 1st January 2021.
-This will help it grow its corporate business book while delivering structured and compliant multinational programmes to its customers.
+This will help it grow its corporate business book while delivering structured and compliant multinational programs to its customers.

 Above all, we want to make the world more resilient.
 By taking a data-driven approach and addressing industry inefficiencies, we believe we can do just that.